This Day In Music: November 16

 November 16, 2010 ~ Country, country-pop singer Carrie Underwood releases her There's A Place For Us single ~ Co-written and recorded by Underwood for the soundtrack of the film The Chronicles Of Narnia (The Voyage Of The Dawn Treader).
 Recorded by several other artists for country-specific releases of the film and soundtrack.
 Nominated for Best Original Song at the Golden Globe Awards, losing out to singer Cher's You Haven't Seen The Last Of Me from the Burlesque soundtrack.
 Underwood's single did not chart on the Billboard Hot 100

 November 16, 2009 ~ Jazz bassist, double bassist Jeff Clyne, full name Jeffrey Ovid Clyne, passed away ~ Leader and sideman.
-Member of the Jazz Couriers in the late 1950s alongside Tubby Hayes and Ronnie Scott.
+Member of the Jazz Couriers in the late-1950s alongside Tubby Hayes and Ronnie Scott.
 Noted for being among the musicians performing on the opening night of famed London jazz club Ronnie Scott's.
 Backed Stan Tracey on the pivotal Jazz Suite Inspired By Dylan Thomas's Under Milk Wood album.
-Has also worked with Blossom Dearie, Ian Carr, Gordon Beck, Dudley Moore, Zoot Sims, Norma Winstone, John Burch, Marion Montgomery, Nucleus, Isotope, Gilgamesh, Amalgam, Turning Point, Trevor Tomkins, and others ~ Clyne was born in 1937
+Has also worked with Blossom Dearie, Ian Carr, Gordon Beck, Dudley Moore, Zoot Sims, Norma Winstone, John Burch, Marion Montgomery, Nucleus, Isotope, Gilgamesh, Amalgam, Turning Point, and Trevor Tomkins ~ Clyne was born in 1937

-November 16, 2002 ~ Boogie-woogie, blues, jazz pianist, singer Mose Vinson passed away ~ Known for recordings such as Blues With A Feeling and Sweet Root Man.
-Worked with Booker T Laury, James Cotton (Cotton Crop Blues), Jimmy Deberry (Take A Little Chance), Big Walter Horton, Joe Hill Louis, Joe Willie Wilkins, and others ~ Vinson was born ca.1917
+November 16, 2002 ~ Boogie-woogie, blues, jazz pianist, singer Mose Vinson passed away in Memphis, Tennessee, USA ~ Known for recordings such as Blues With A Feeling and Sweet Root Man.
+Worked with Booker T Laury, James Cotton (Cotton Crop Blues), Jimmy Deberry (Take A Little Chance), Big Walter Horton, Joe Hill Louis, and Joe Willie Wilkins ~ Vinson was born ca.1917

-November 16, 2001 ~ Pianist Tommy Flanagan, full name Thomas Lee Flanagan, passed away in New York, New York, USA ~ Influenced by Art Tatum, Teddy Wilson, Nat King Cole, Bud Powell.
-Well known as accompaniest to Ella Fitzgerald, first working with the singer in the mid-1950s and later serving as her steady pianist and music director for about a decade starting in the late 1960s.
-Sideman on a number of quintessential 1950s, 1960s albums, perhaps most notably Saxophone Colossus (Sonny Rollins), Critics Choice (Pepper Adams), Flute Souffle (Herbie Mann), Giant Steps (John Coltrane), and In A Mellow Tone (Coleman Hawkins).
-As a leader made his mark from the 1970s onwards with acclaimed albums such as The Tokyo Recital, Alone Too Long, and Thelonica ~ Flanagan was born in 1930
+November 16, 2001 ~ Bebop, hard bop pianist Tommy Flanagan, full name Thomas Lee Flanagan, passed away in New York, New York, USA ~ Influenced by Art Tatum, Teddy Wilson, Nat King Cole, and Bud Powell.
+Well known as accompaniest to Ella Fitzgerald, first working with the singer in the mid-1950s and later serving as her steady pianist and music director for about a decade starting in the late-1960s.
+Flanagan has recorded over three dozen albums as a leader or co-leader, and is specifically noted for releases such as The Tokyo Recital, Alone Too Long, and Thelonica.
+Flanagan has also served as sideman on a number of quintessential 1950s, 1960s albums, perhaps most notably Saxophone Colossus (Sonny Rollins), Critics Choice (Pepper Adams), Flute Souffle (Herbie Mann), Giant Steps (John Coltrane), and In A Mellow Tone (Coleman Hawkins) ~ Flanagan was born in 1930

 November 16, 2000 ~ Robert Earl Davis Jr, commonly known as hip-hop DJ, rapper DJ Screw, passed away in Houston, Texas, USA ~ Pivotal figure in Southern rap known best for establishing the “chopped and screwed” technique.
 Has released over 350 mixtapes, both as a solo musician and as frontman of the acclaimed collective Screwed Up Click.
 Rediscovered by a wider audience some five years after his death of a codeine overdose, finding a new generation of followers ~ Davis was born in 1971

 November 16, 1995 ~ Kirian Labarrie, commonly known as producer, rapper Kirk Knight, born in Brooklyn, New York, USA ~ Member of hip-hop collective Pro-Era.
 Released his solo debut album, Late Knight Special, in 2015.
-Produced artists such as Capital Steez, Joey Badass, Ecko Unitd, Peter Rosenberg, Mick Jenkins, Smoke DZA, CJ Fly, A$AP Ferg, the Flatbush Zombies, and others
+Produced artists such as Capital Steez, Joey Badass, Ecko Unitd, Peter Rosenberg, Mick Jenkins, Smoke DZA, CJ Fly, A$AP Ferg, and the Flatbush Zombies

-November 16, 1994 ~ Chester William Powers Jr, commonly known as rock singer, guitarist, songwriter Dino Valenti, passed away in Santa Rosa, California, USA ~ Perhaps best known for writing the 1960s anthem Get Together most notably recorded by the Youngbloods.
-Member of pivotal 1960s psychedelic rock band Quicksilver Messenger Service, for whom he wrote and sang lead on the band's best-known including Fresh Air and What About Me ~ Powers was born in 1937
+November 16, 1994 ~ Chester William Powers Jr, commonly known as rock singer, guitarist, songwriter Dino Valenti, passed away in Santa Rosa, California, USA ~ Best known for writing the 1960s anthem Get Together.
+The song has been recorded by several artists, including notably by the Youngbloods, whose 1969 single reached No.5 Billboard Hot 100.
+Valente has recorded one album as a solo artist, his name misspelled on the eponymous Dino Valente released in 1969, and four albums with psychedelic rock band Quicksilver Messenger Service, starting with Just For Love in 1970.
+Valenti co-wrote and sang lead on several of Quicksilver Messenger Service's best known songs including Fresh Air and What About Me ~ Powers was born in 1937

 November 16, 1984 ~ Trombonist Vic Dickenson passed away in New York, New York, USA ~ Made his recording debut as a vocalist with Luis Russell in 1930.
-Member of Blanche Calloway's orchestra in the early 1930s.
-Led his own bands from the mid 1940s to mid 1950s.
-Session man ever since working with such greats as Count Basie, Jimmy Rushing, Coleman Hawkins, Pee Wee Russell, Benny Carter, Lester Young, Sidney Bechet, and others ~ Dickenson was born in 1906
+Member of Blanche Calloway's orchestra in the early-1930s.
+Led his own bands from the mid-1940s to mid-1950s.
+Session man ever since working with such greats as Count Basie, Jimmy Rushing, Coleman Hawkins, Pee Wee Russell, Benny Carter, Lester Young, and Sidney Bechet ~ Dickenson was born in 1906

 November 16, 1980 ~ Victor Mercer, commonly known as rapper, producer Celph Titled, born in Tampa, Florida, USA ~ Member of hip hop supergroup the Army Of The Pharaohs.
 Member of Demigodz.
-Also closely associated with Apathy, Buckwild, Stu Bangas, and others.
+Also closely associated with Apathy, Buckwild, and Stu Bangas.
 Released his Gatalog (A Collection Of Chaos) solo debut album in 2006

-November 16, 1980 ~ Francis Luther Crow, commonly known as singer, pianist, songwriter Frank Luther, passed away in New York, New York, USA ~ Member of late 1920s quartet the Revelers.
-Closely associated with singer Carson Robison, scoring a number of influential hits through the early 1930s including When Your Hair Has Turned To Silver, Little Green Valley, I'm Alone Because I Love You, Utah Trail, Birmingham Jail, and others.
-Luther would also front his own the Frank Luther Trio, work with dance bands, record children's music, and by the mid 1940s find employment as an executive at Decca Records ~ Crow was born in 1899
+November 16, 1980 ~ Francis Luther Crow, commonly known as singer, pianist, songwriter Frank Luther, passed away in New York, New York, USA ~ Member of late-1920s quartet the Revelers.
+Closely associated with singer Carson Robison, scoring a number of influential hits through the early-1930s including When Your Hair Has Turned To Silver, Little Green Valley, I'm Alone Because I Love You, Utah Trail, and Birmingham Jail.
+Luther would also front his own the Frank Luther Trio, work with dance bands, record children's music, and by the mid-1940s find employment as an executive at Decca Records ~ Crow was born in 1899

 November 16, 1980 ~ Overton Vertis Wright, commonly known as R&B, soul, funk, deep soul singer OV Wright passed away in Mobile, Alabama, USA ~ Renowned Southern soul singer known for That's How Strong My Love Is, You're Gonna Make Me Cry, When You Took Your Love From Me, Nucleus Of Soul, A Nickel And A Nail, I Can't Take It and Ace Of Spades ~ Wright was born in 1939